 If you do brush and floss regularly and get your semiannual dental visit in, your oral hygiene care tools could be what's causing your gums bleed.
 Although it might seem that a toothbrush with medium or firm bristles cleans your teeth and gums more deeply or thoroughly, harder bristles usually just cause irritation – which can be why your gums are bleeding.
-The American Dental Association (ADA) Mouth Healthy site recommends using a toothbrush with soft bristles, such as Colgate 360®, which cleans your teeth and gums thoroughly without irritation.
+The American Dental Association (ADA) Mouth Healthy site recommends using a toothbrush with soft bristles, which cleans your teeth and gums thoroughly without irritation.

 In some cases, it might not be the tools that are causing the bleeding, but the way you're using them.
 If you've been out of the habit of flossing, start again.
 You might see a bit of blood at your gumline, but remember to always use a gentle hand and avoid pressing the floss against your teeth and gums too hard.

 What you eat and when you eat it also plays a part in keeping your gums from bleeding.
 Foods that contain lots of sugar or simple carbohydrates increase your risk for tooth and gum problems, as sugar creates an ideal environment for plaque to form.
 Commit to a diet that is low in sugar and high in the necessary nutrients found in foods like vegetables.
 You don't have to ban sweets from your life.
 Just remember to eat them in moderation, and brush after these snacks so that the sugar doesn't have time to stick around.